shivasankarka/Tenka/README.md

    export TENKA_ACTIVE_ENV="base"
    export TENKA_ACTIVE_VERSION="..."
    ```

-4. Save the changes and exit the editor.
+4. Insert the following lines:

-5. Reload your shell configuration:
     ```
+    MOJO_PATH = "'$HOME'/.modular/pkg/packages.modular.com_mojo"
+    export MODULAR_HOME="'$HOME'/.modular"
+    export PATH="'$MOJO_PATH'/bin:$PATH"
+    ```
+5. Save your changes and exit the editor.

+6. Refresh your shell configuration:
+   ```
    source ~/.zshrc
    ```

-After completing these steps, Tenka will be completely removed from your system.
+After completing these steps, Tenka will be completely removed from your system and you can use the default mojo version installed through modular.

 ## Limitations